anp/rusl/README.md

 ## Contributing

 If you want to contribute -- thanks, I'm flattered!
 Please be aware that this just a hobby project, so reviews may not be very rapid.
 Also, while CI is configured, please please please make sure your code builds and tests pass using a recent nightly on an x86_64 Linux box/VM/VPS.
 It will save a lot of time before the submission gets to the review phase.

 CI is now set up for Pull Requests, so that needs to pass before a PR is reviewed.
 There aren't enough contributions right now to write a style guide, but before submitting anything please read some of the existing code to get a feeling for the current style before submitting anything, and also run [rustfmt](https://github.com/rust-lang-nursery/rustfmt) on your submission using this repository's configuration.
 Since this is just my hobby project at the moment, please be patient if I nitpick your PR -- there are no practical goals here so I'd like to keep things nice (even if it's at the expense of time spent or contributions lost).

 Please see issue #6 if you'd like help figuring out a starting point for contributions.

+### Tips & Caveats

+As you port musl functions to Rust, you'll eventually expose one or more `pub` functions in `rusl`.
+For example, `malloc` from `musl/src/malloc/malloc.c` is ported to `malloc` in `src/malloc/malloc.rs`.
+Other (non-public, `static`) functions from `malloc.c` might get ported but won't necessarily be exposed as `pub`lic.
+With new `pub` functions `librusl.a` will contain symbols which conflict with object files in musl's `libc.a`, and the build will fail.
+The solution is to put the name of the object file with the conflicting symbols in a file called `ported_objects` living in the root of the repo.
+It describes all the object files which should be deleted from musl's `libc.a` so we don't get symbol conflicts during linking.
+One small caveat is that a few functions (`memset`, `memcmp`, and friends) are provided by `rlibc`, not `rusl`, but we still need to remove the symbols from musl's `libc.a` before mixing in `rusl` symbols.

+Effectively, this means you should not expose new `pub`lic functions in `rusl` until an entire C source file has been ported.
+Don't worry; let build failures be your guide.

+You can use `nm bld/usr/lib/libc.a | less` to verify the object filename providing a given symbol.
+Sometimes they don't match (i.e., `vmlock.c` --> `__vm_lock`).

 ## Documentation